 After 35 years of doing everything for a living except writing books, I finally published my first romance novel in March of 2011.
-Thirty plus novels later, I am living my own happily ever after as a full time romance author.
+Nearly seventy novels later, I am living my own happily ever after as a full-time romance author.

 I do my best to give back to the universe by hanging out to write at local coffee shops and helping keep them in business.
 When not at one of those, I am sitting in my office at a monstrous black desk I bought from my sister which my husband lovingly refers to as my “table”.

 My work spans several romance genres, such as contemporary, paranormal, and science fiction.
 Humor is the most common element across all my writing.
 Addicted to making readers laugh, I include a good dose of romantic comedy in every book.

 My story of writing science fiction and Paranormal romances

 I started out calling these my writer vacation.
 They were my guilty pleasure and something that allowed me the creative freedom to create whole worlds from scratch.
 You see, I wanted to write fight scenes.
 I wanted to write action and adventure.
 But I also wanted the stories to contain as much romance as any of my books.

 Though I had many author friends writing Contemporary Romantic Suspense, my inner geek got involved.
 I think she had something strange going on with my muses.
 Next thing I know I’m five books into a Science Fiction series with new aliens popping up in every book.
 A reader told me the Forced To Serve series was like Firefly, only with more sex.
 That made me laugh.
 It also made me very, very happy.

 I confess I am now addicted.
 Lately, I’ve gone deeper into the Science Fiction Romance genre with cyborgs and genetic engineering.
 I am also writing a Paranormal Romance series about scientifically created werewolves.
 But I promise, like their Contemporary Romance half-siblings, these “other genre” stories contain humor, strong women, and very sexy men.